What is a ‘Stack’? #

 I was wrong.

-Ubuntu (and modern Linux distros in general) have evolved into something just as stable, user-friendly, and powerful as Windows if not more so.
-The installation process is straightforward, hardware compatibility is excellent, and the ecosystem of tools and services available is not only more diverse but often far more cost-effective.
+Modern Linux distros have evolved into something just as stable, user-friendly, and powerful as Windows if not more so.
+The installation process is straightforward, hardware compatibility is excellent, and the ecosystem of tools and services available is not only more diverse but often far more cost-effective and developer friendly.

 Here is the stack we came up with